-This course consists of studies of anatomy and physiology, the nutritional needs conditions of the human body's system.
-It includes the principles of nursing care of mothers, infants and children, medical and surgical conditions and mental illness.
-It also covers study of rehabilitation and of the prevention and control of disease.
-Prerequisite: Registration in the Practical Nurse program.
+Class Hrs.
+129 nsists of studies of anatomy and physiology, the nutritional needs he human body's system.
+It includes the principles of nursing care frants and children, medical and surgical conditions and mental covers study of rehabilitation and of the prevention and control lth.
+Growth & Development nsists of studies of the causes, symptoms and treatment of disease body with meal planning, and the growth and development of ng from gestation through childhood, adulthood and into the aging study covers physical, mental and emotional aspects.
+Prerequisite: the Practical Nurse program.